 As you can see, sometimes developing a better lifestyle and cleaning habits, or even just finding the motivation to clean, can often come down to knowing your weaknesses so you can work around them.

-It can also sometimes be about re-thinking why you should start doing something, rather than focusing on why you shouldn’t, and even learning to focus on the benefits and pros rather than just the cons.
+It can also sometimes be about re-thinking why you should start doing something, rather than focusing on why you shouldn’t, and even learning to focus on the benefits rather than just the cons.

 And when it comes to cleaning in general, there are often far more benefits to sticking to a routine and building one up gradually and in bite-sized chunks, such as making your bed, than we often might think otherwise.